themattharris/tmhOAuth/README.md

 the library can be used.
 Each example contains instructions on how to use it

 ## Change History
+0.14  Fixed authorisation header for use with OAuth Echo
+      17 September 2010

 0.13  Added use_ssl configuration parameter
       Fixed config array typo
       Removed v from the config